 Also note that you are required to annually submit an emissions inventory for this facility.
-An emissions inventory must be completed on approved AQD forms and submitted (hardcopy or electronically) by April 1st of every year.
+An emissions inventory must be completed on approved AQD forms and submitted electronically by April 1st of every year.
 Any questions concerning the form or submittal process should be referred to the Emissions Inventory Staff at (405) 702-4100.

-Thank you for your cooperation in this matter.
-If we may be of further service, please contact our office at (405) 702-4100.
+Thank you for your cooperation.
+If you have any questions, please refer to the permit number above and contact me or the permit writer at (405) 702-4100.